ynx0/website/src/features/development.md

 ## API proxy

-To better emulate the actual production environment when developing web apps, you can specify paths that should be proxied to another server (e.g. your real API server or a local testing server) in a `.proxyrc`, `.proxyrc.json` or `.proxyrc.js` file.
+To better emulate the actual production environment when developing web apps, you can specify paths that should be proxied to another server (e.g. your real API server or a local testing server) in a `.proxyrc`, `.proxyrc.json`, `.proxyrc.js` or `.proxyrc.ts` file.

 ### `.proxyrc` / `.proxyrc.json`